 - While bacon is cooking, place beef in a large bowl.
 Sprinkle with salt and pepper and stir to coat.

-- Increase heat to high and wait a minute till fat is hot, but not smoking.
+After bacon has been removed, increase heat to high and wait a minute till fat is hot, but not smoking.
 Add half of the beef and cook until browned on all sides.
 Scoot the uncooked half of the beef over to one side of the bowl.
 When first batch is browned, transfer it back to the empty side of the bowl.
 Add second half of beef to the pan and brown.
 Once browned, return beef from bowl (first batch) to the pot, reduce heat to medium high and cook, uncovered till most of the liquid has evaporated.
 Add onions and cook for 3 minutes, then add garlic and cook for another minute.

 - Add red wine, about 1/2 cup at a time and cook after each addition until most of the wine had evaporated.
 You want the pan to almost seem dry before adding more wine.
 Continue adding wine and cooking down until all the wine has been added and reduced.
 Stir occasionally while reducing wine.